 Veganism is also open about the basis for its moral consideration for animals.
 Many vegans hold supernatural or religious views, whereas sentientists show compassion for non-human animals because of scientific evidence that they can experience suffering and flourishing.

-Some sentientists may claim to grant moral consideration to sentient non-human animals while not being vegan – but to me this is an instance of cognitive dissonance rather than a coherent moral position.
+Some sentientists may claim to grant moral consideration to sentient non-human animals while still consuming products made from them – but to me this is an instance of cognitive dissonance rather than a coherent moral position.

 Painism grants moral standing to any being that can experience pain.
 That extends to humans, non-human animals and also potential alien or “artificial” beings.
 Pain is defined broadly, to include any form of negative experience, whether physical pain, fear, injustice or boredom.